This guide is designed to help you nominate (or re-nominate) a person for a New Zealand Royal Honour.

 Once the Honours Unit has received your nomination a short citation on your nominee will be written, based on the information you provide.
 This will be presented to the Cabinet Appointments and Honours Committee.
 This committee is chaired by the Prime Minister.
-The formal responsibility for making recommendations to The Queen for the grant of honours rests with the Prime Minister or a Minister of the Crown acting for the Prime Minister.
+The formal responsibility for making recommendations to The King for the grant of honours rests with the Prime Minister or a Minister of the Crown acting for the Prime Minister.

 Completing the nomination form

 Please complete the nomination form completely and accurately.
 It is important that you provide as much factual, relevant information as possible about your nominee and the reasons for which recognition is sought.